 Final Words

-In addition, take care to store your steak properly and discard cooked steak that has been refrigerated for three to four days but has not been consumed.
+Moreover, it’s imperative to store your steak correctly.
+Any cooked steak that has been refrigerated for three to four days and remains unconsumed should be disposed of promptly.